amtzespinosa/esp8266-wifi-deauther/README.md

     // #define FLIP_DIPLAY true

 Of course you have to uncomment the display you are using.
 But, as well, you need to add one more thing.
-Here is the code with what I made it work:
+Here is the code with which I made it work:

     #elif defined(DISPLAY_EXAMPLE_I2C)